fwalzel/async-html-inline/README.md

 ### Exclusions

 You can ignore specific resources from being inlined by passing a third argument.
-Use an array with resources to be left out as it’s elements.
+Use an array with resources to be excluded as it’s elements.

 ```javascript
 const ignore = ['stylesheets', 'scripts'];